The Professor Michael Lewis Goldberg TRIO Scholarship Program

 > UW Bothell’s Michael Goldberg remembered as cherishing life (By Kari Bray)

-These scholarships would not be possible without the generous contributions of four TRIO Chapters: Greater Cleveland, Manhattan, Philadelphia, and San Francisco Bay, and now this Michael Goldberg matching memorial fund.
-Several individuals and the TRIO Board of Directors also contributed to the scholarship program.
+These scholarships would not be possible without the generous contributions of four TRIO Chapters: Akron/Canton, Philadelphia, and San Francisco Bay, and now this Michael Goldberg matching memorial fund.
+Several individuals and TRIO Board of Directors also contributed to the scholarship program.

 Click here to download the "TRIO scholarship program information" guide that further explains Who can apply, Qualifications, the selection process, the scholardship award process and how to ask further questions